Route of North German Romanticism

 Village church Kemnitz

 The village church in Kemnitz looks back on a long tradition.
-In the rectory, right next to the church is a small exhibition of the painter Friedrich August von Klinkowström.The theme cycle path "Romantic route", which runs from Greifswald to Wolgast, leads to the places of this painter of the romantic period.
+In the rectory, right next to the church is a small exhibition of the painter Friedrich August von Klinkowström.The theme cycle path "Route of North German Romanticism", which runs from Greifswald to Wolgast, leads to the places of this painter of the romantic period.

 The church was built around 1300.
 The monastery Eldena promoted the establishment of the church, which was extended several times in the following centuries, but were also destroyed.
 The church received today's appearance in the middle of the 18th...

 The Renaissance palace Ludwigsburg was built between 1577 and 1592 as a widow's seat for Hedwig Sophie von Pommern-Wolgast.
-After her death in 1631, the palace changed hands several times, until it was sold in 1810 to the merchant Weissenborn from Greifswald.
-In 1776, the estate and the castle was taken over by Lieutenant Colonel Friedrich Ernst Sebastian von Klinkowström.
-His son Friedrich August von Klinkowström was born there on 31 August 1778 as the second of eleven children.
-His birth was entered into the parish register of the Church of the Holy Cross in Kemnitz.
+After her death in 1631 the palace changed hands several times until it was sold to the Greifswald merchant Weissenborn in 1810.

 Ludwigsburg natural beach